kcarta/kcarta.github.io/_posts/2024-11-11-taking-notes.md

 ### 'Copy Clipping'

-I use this less at work than I do the 'Copy a Notion' shortcut, but it's still useful if there's clippings of documentation or a chat thread that I need to remember verbatim.
+I use this less at work than I do the 'Copy a Notion' shortcut at home, but it's still useful if there's clippings of documentation or a chat thread that I need to remember verbatim.

 ![Copy a Notion shortcut](/static/img/posts/copy-clipping.png)